 While the response garnered some laughter in the room, she quickly added, “we’re not in a race with any other regulator.
 What we’re trying to do is beat the virus and working against this virus.”

 - See also:

-Pfizer Canada and BioNTech will supply the Government of Canada a minimum of 20 million doses—and up to 76 million doses—of the vaccine through 2021.
+Pfizer Canada and BioNTech will supply Canada’s Government with a minimum of 20 million doses — and up to 76 million doses — of the vaccine through 2021.

 Canadian health officials have said they will procure up to 194 million doses of COVID-19 vaccines, with the option to purchase an additional 220 million.
 The first three million will be available in the first quarter of 2021.